sourabhskc/Devops_Task5/README.md

 # Devops_Task5
-In this Task we are going to Integrate Prometheus and Grafana on top of Kubernetes to make their data remain persistent.
+In this Task we are going to Integrate Prometheus and Grafana on top of Kubernetes to make their data remain persistent using the PVC concept.

 #Task Overview
 Integrate Prometheus and Grafana and perform in following way: